corinnekim/corinnekim.github.io/_posts/2025-12-18-bayes-rule.md

 <!-- ![](/assets/images/what_the_heck.jpeg){: width='50%'} -->

 As I dug deeper, however, I realized it’s not just abstract math.
-It's such a **powerful framework for reasoning**.
+It is such a **powerful framework for reasoning**.

 In this post, I'll explore **three practical ways** data scientists use Bayes' Rule in the **Tech industry**.